Mayo D. Hersey speaks at commencement.

 Sophie Chantal Hart, Professor at Wellesley College, speaks at Commencement.

 Madeleine Clark Wallace was a member of the class of 1934.
-The Madeleine Clark Wallace Library was named in her honor on her 50th reunion in 1984.
+The Madeleine Clark Wallace Library was named in her honor at her fiftieth reunion in 1984.

 Dr. Mary E. Woolley, President of Mount Holyoke College, is an Honorary Degree Recipient.